vjlab/resources/content/hpc-resources.md

 * 64Gb RAM
 * 1Tb disk space: 500 Gb `/scratch` + 500 Gb of `/data`.

+I've installed a bunch of phylogenetics apps on the server in `/usr/local/bin/my_apps`; use `module_avail` to see what what's available.

 ### 2. M3

 * [Read the docs!](http://docs.massive.org.au/)